 Big Picture Change

-Every individual experiencing a behavioral health crisis deserves a person to call, a well-trained crisis team that responds, and a safe place to go.
+Every individual experiencing a behavioral health crisis deserves a coordinated continuum of care that includes a person to call, a well-trained crisis team that responds, and a safe place to go.

 The vision of BHCore is to establish standards of excellence and training in communities across our state to improve the quantity and quality of crisis services.
 To that end, we are engaging in data collection and analysis support, developing evidence-informed training, and supporting innovative programs for fire departments and other field response providers.